Problem Statement

 This problem is a variant of the problem Longest Substring without repeating characters.
 We will use a similar sliding-window technique to solve this problem.

-• We will also keep track of the letter that repeats the maximum number of times in the current window.
-Let’s call it maxRepeatLetterCount.
+- We will also keep track of the letter that repeats the maximum number of times in the current window.
+Let’s call it

-• Otherwise, we need to shrink the window as we are not allowed to replace more than k letters.
+kthen we can replace them all. - Otherwise, we need to shrink the window as we are not allowed to replace more than

 class LongestSubstringWithSameLettersAfterReplacement {